ConnectivityFoundry/AwaLWM2M/doc/userguide.md

 ### Connecting to third party servers.

-A howTo guide to connecting to Wakaama bootstrap and Eclipse Leshan servers is available [here](doc/3rdparty.md).
+A *how to* guide to connecting to Wakaama bootstrap and Eclipse Leshan servers is available [here](doc/3rdparty.md).

 ----
 ----